umami-ware/ubuntu-autoinstall-generator/README.md

                         That file will be used by default if it already exists.
 -d, --destination       Destination ISO file.
 By default <script directory>/ubuntu-autoinstall-<current date>.iso will be
                         created, overwriting any existing file.
+-x, --extra-file        Additional file or files using standard folder / file wildcards to include in the image.
+                        Used for customisations of the image for specific deployment purposes
 ```

 ### Example